 The Gemological Institute of America, known as GIA and the world’s foremost authority on diamonds and colored stones, says that moissanite’s intense fire will “give it away as a non-diamond gem”.

-At the end of the day, there are optical and structural differences, but Lightbox’s lab-grown diamonds are grown to the highest standards and their improved durability (more on that below) over moissanite, makes them the superior option.
+At the end of the day, there are optical and structural differences, but Lightbox’s lab-grown diamonds are grown to incredibly high standards and their improved durability (more on that below) over moissanite, makes them, in our opinion, the superior option.

 Both moissanite and lab-grown diamonds are available in several color choices.
 Lightbox’s lab-grown diamonds come in brilliant white, pink, and blue.
-In addition to a brilliant white, moissanite comes in yellow, blue, and black.
+In addition to white, moissanite comes in yellow, blue, and black.

 A stone’s strength is ranked zero to ten on the Mohs Hardness Scale.
 Diamonds, including lab-grown diamonds, are one of the most durable materials on the planet and rank a perfect ten.
 While not nearly as tough or as durable as a natural or lab-grown diamond, moissanite has a hardness of 9.25, which means it can typically incur daily wear and tear.